SoftDev2425/AI_exam/readme.md

 ## Setup project instructions
 1. Clone repository.
+2. Launch Ollama (LLM): Download ollama from https://ollama.com/download to start ollama, type in a root terminal 'ollama serve' in new root terminal type 'ollama run '
-2. Have Ollama running.
+3. Have Ollama running.
 Type ollama serve in a terminal if it is not already running.
-3. Run UI.py file in the terminal to start GUI.
+4. Run UI.py file in the terminal to start GUI.
 Path to the file is AI_Exam/GUI/UI.py

 ## Status
 After starting the GUI, users can input information about a house.
 Based on this information, a price is predicted using a selected model trained specifically for this task.
 If Ollama is running, the AI will generate a descriptive document about the house, detailing its features.
 This text is then saved as a PDF file, which real estate agents can use.